ncarrara/age-of-triggers/README.md

 # Aoe2 Meta Triggers
-This is an api for python 3.4, which can read and write Age of Empires 2 scenario map files for AOE2 HD 2013 and AOE2 Definitive Edition.
+This is an api for python 3.4.
+You can read and write Age of Empires 2 scenario map files for AOE2 HD 2013 and AOE2 Definitive Edition.

 It was initially a fork from agescx [https://github.com/dderevjanik/agescx].